testflows/TestFlows-WebSite/source/handbook/index.md

 ## Example

 An [Example] can only be defined inline using [Example] test definition class.
 There is no decorator to define it outside of existing test.
-An [Example] is of a [Test Type] and is used to define one or more sub-tests.
+An [Example] is a sub-type of a [Test Type] and is used to define one or more sub-tests.
 Usually, [Example]s are created automatically using [Outline]s.

 ```python